 The DS instruction is used to reserve areas of storage and to assign names to those areas.
-The typical form of the DC statement is:
+The use of this instruction is the preferred way of symbolically defining storage for work areas, input/output areas, etc. The typical form of the DS statement is: